Sensurround: Drawbacks

 Sensurround made Earthquake a popular "event" film in 1974 and one of the year's highest-grossing films.
 Sensurround presented practical challenges, though, in multiplex cinemas where separate theater spaces shared walls.
-Audiences for The Godfather Part II, which opened the same month (November 1974) as Earthquake, often complained to theater managers about the Sensurround effect when Earthquake was shown in an adjoining theater.
+Audiences for The Godfather Part II, which opened the same month, November 1974, as Earthquake, often complained to theater managers about the Sensurround effect when Earthquake was shown in an adjoining theater.
 The low-frequency vibrations rattled tiles and plaster, too, leading to damage in some venues; a safety net was installed at Mann's Chinese Theatre in Hollywood to catch errant pieces of plaster falling from the ceiling.

 Cultural references

-The alternative pop/rock band They Might Be Giants released a song in 1996 titled "Sensurround" that was incorporated in the soundtrack to Mighty Morphin Power Rangers: The Movie and (in a different, faster-paced recording) their EP S-E-X-X-Y. The song makes several references to the innovation, especially as used in Earthquake.
+American alternative rock band They Might Be Giants released a song in 1996 titled "Sensurround" that was incorporated in the soundtrack to Mighty Morphin Power Rangers: The Movie and (in a different, faster-paced recording) their EP S-E-X-X-Y. The song makes several references to the innovation, especially as used in Earthquake.

+The Sex Pistols' 1977 song Holidays in the Sun references "Sensurround sound."

+The Red Hot Chili Peppers 1991 song The Greeting Song references Sensurround in its lyrics.